ardorlab/MIDAS/README.md

 # Running the Code

 Enter your local MOF directory and navigate to one of the sample problems.
 Type:

     python mofMain.py --input sample_problem_input.yaml --cpus 4

-Running the code is as sample as that. mofMain is the main function of the python code obviously.
-There are two commands here though.
+Running the code is as sample as that. mofMain is the main function of the python code.
+There are two commands here.
 The first is __--input__.
 This command is used to designate the input yaml file that you want to run.
 In the example it is just the input yaml file corresponding to the selected sample case.
-The second command is __--cpus__.
-This command is used to designate how many processors you want to apply to the optimization problem.
-In the case we just ran, four.
+The second command __--cpus__ is used to designate how many processors you want to apply to the optimization problem.
+In the example four are specified.

 # YAML Input File Format